What Is An Implicit Measure in Power BI and Excel?

 - 01:21 – How to create an Implicit Measure in Power BI

-a) In the PivotTable Fields pane on the right hand side of the screen, drag and drop the Invoice Value column and put it in the Values Window of the pane.
+b) In the PivotTable Field List on the right hand side of the screen, drag and drop the Value column that you want to summarise, and put it in the Values Window of the pane.

 Aggregating non numerical value fields – if you put a text type field in the Values window of either a Pivot Table or a Power BI report, then both will count the number of rows with text in that field of the dataset rather than SUM it.
 This is because neither software has the capability to sum text type columns.